Prediabetes Diet Plan [+Sample Diet Plan Included]

 Do you eat enough nuts and seeds daily?
 If not, you may want to consider adding them to your diet.
 Nuts include almonds, walnuts, pecans, Brazil nuts, macadamia nuts, and pistachios.
 Seeds include pumpkin, chia, flax, sunflower, hemp seeds, and sesame seeds.

 Both are nutrient-rich foods that can help with a prediabetic-preventive lifestyle.
 Seeds, in particular, contain healthy monounsaturated fats and polyunsaturated fats.
-They're also a good source of fiber and contain vitamins, minerals, phytochemicals, and antioxidants—all part of a healthy diet.
-There is also evidence that nuts and seeds can improve cardiovascular health and prevent type 2 diabetes.
+They're also a good source of fiber and contain vitamins, minerals, phytochemicals, and antioxidantsâall part of a healthy diet.
+There is also evidence that nuts and seeds can improve cardiovascular health and may help lower the risk of type 2 diabetes.

 Try Food that is Low on the GI Scale

-The glycemic index (GI) is a value used to determine how much a food increases blood glucose.
+The glycemic index (GI) is a value used to determine how much a food increases glucose.
 It's measured on a scale from 0-100, with 100 being pure glucose.
 If food is lower on the GI scale, it will likely have a lower glucose response for most people.

 This lower response is good news for people with prediabetes, who may have decreased insulin sensitivity.
 Here is a helpful tool to look for the glycemic index of specific fruits and vegetables.